minprog/programmeren-1/problems/tiles_single/index.md

 So what to do?

-1. Answer the questions above in `questions.txt`.
+1. Answer the questions above in `questions.txt` (Dutch or English).
 1. Implement Tiles, per the comments in `tiles.c` and the information from this specification.
    {: start="0"}